axelarnetwork/axelar-contract-deployments/evm/docs/ITS_upgradable.md

 ```

 b.
 From the source chain the upgrade contract must be registered as custom token.
 Must define unique salt and deployer to manage connection moving forward.
     i.
 This step creates the new token manager on the source chain.
-Depending on liquidity management strategy
+Depending on liquidity management strategy, different token manager types may be selected.

 ```bash
 ts-node evm/interchainTokenFactory.js --action registerCustomToken --tokenAddress [tokenAddress] --tokenManagerType 4 --operator [wallet] --salt "salt6789"
 ```

 c.
-From the source chain the upgrade contract is linked to each new ITS contract on the destination chains. during linking process must use same salt and deployer as previous steps.
+From the source chain the upgrade contract is linked to each new ITS contract on the destination chains.
+During linking process must use same salt and deployer as previous steps.
     i.
 On this step it is necessary to define the token manager of the destination chains (mint/burn or lock/unlock)

 ```bash